Gastroesophageal reflux disease

 There are also new therapies for reflux that can be performed through an endoscope (a flexible tube passed through the mouth into the stomach).

-- Barrett's esophagus (a change in the lining of the esophagus that can increase the risk of cancer)
+- A change in the lining of the esophagus that can increase the risk of cancer (Barrett's esophagus)

 - Bronchospasm (irritation and spasm of the airways due to acid)